 How to Write a Great College Application Essay: 2017-18 Common App Prompts

-After a year of stability, the Common Application essay prompts are being changed again – I think for the better – based on surveys of 5000 teachers, students, counselors and colleges.
-Next year brings some wording changes and a brand new prompt – and an old, previously discarded question that has been brought back to life.
-Significantly, the now “old” prompts have not changed a lot – which makes sense since 90% of survey respondents reported that the prompts already worked well.
+After a year of stability, the Common Application essay prompts have changed again – I think for the better – based on surveys of 5000 teachers, students, counselors and colleges.
+This year brings some wording changes and a brand new prompt – and an old, previously discarded question that has been brought back to life.
+Significantly, the now “old” Common App prompts have not changed a lot – which makes sense since 90% of survey respondents reported that the prompts already worked well.
 Ideally, the new ones will work even better.

 Let’s take a look at the 2017-18 Common App prompts: